Installing in Google Cloud Platform

 Note

-This procedure uses Bash shell conventions to set variables.
-Adjust as needed for different shells.
+The procedures on this page use Bash shell conventions to set variables.
+Adjust as needed for other shells.

 -